Personal profile

 She has consulted for several public organisations, including the European Commission, ICF and the International Scientific Committee on Archaeological Heritage Management (ICAHM) of which she is also a member of the Illicit Trafficking Working Group.
-She has been an elected member of the Executive Committee of the Association of Critical Heritage Studies since December 2022, and has been elected and appointed Vice-President of Research Chapters as of June 2024.
+She has been an elected member of the Executive Committee of the Association of Critical Heritage Studies since December 2022, and has been elected and appointed Vice-President of Research as of June 2024.
 She is the co-lead of the research chapter dedicated to Latin America and the Caribbean of the same association.
+Since 2025, she is the research coordinator of the Leiden-Delft-Erasmus Programme Global Heritage and Development.

-Naomi teaches courses on social science methods, coordinates the Bachelor Graduation Project, and supervises master theses.
+Naomi is the current Education Program Director of the Arts and Culture Studies department and teaches courses on social science methods.
 She is one of the developers of the joint Leiden-Delft-Erasmus minor Authenticity and Art Crime: Methods, Materials, and the Market, in which she developed, and currently coordinates, the course Crime and Disruption in the Art Market.

 Naomi Oosterman studied Social Work (BA, 2010, cum laude) at the University of Applied Sciences in Rotterdam; Arts and Culture Studies (MA, 2013) at Erasmus University Rotterdam, and Social Research (MA, 2014) at Goldsmiths, University of London.
 She completed her PhD in Criminology at City, University of London (2014-2019).